 The most expensive Tiger Woods rookie card is the 2001 SP Authentic Golf Tiger Woods Autograph RC /900 #45 PSA 10 grade.
 This bad boy sold for a min-blowing $61,101 back in December of 2020 via eBay auctions.

-Looking to get an estimated card value?
-Email us at firstname.lastname@example.org
+Looking to obtain an estimated value of your Tiger Woods golf card?
+Email us at firstname.lastname@example.org or comment below.

 Tiger Woods Rookie Card Checklist

-- 2001 UD Golf Gallery Tiger Woods First Auto RC #TW
+- 2001 UD Golf Gallery Tiger Woods First Auto Tiger Woods RC #TW

-- 2001 SP Authentic Golf Sign of The Times RC
+- 2001 SP Authentic Golf Sign of The Times Tiger Woods RC

 Tiger Woods Rookie Cards: Buyers Guide and Investment Outlook